chaozhi/PolyOrigin_Evaluate/README.md

 * In "run_polyorigin", "step1_run_polyorigin.jl" perform haplotype reconstruction using input genofile "TableS2_dose.csv" and pedfile "TableS3_ped.csv".

 * In "run_mappoly"
-  * The 3x3 half-diallel crosses data: "TableS2_dose.csv" is split by sub-populations and chromosomes "potato_pop?_chr??-dose_mappoly.csv", and "TableS3_ped.csv" is split into "potato_pop?_ped.csv"
+  * genofile "potato_pop?_chr??_dose_mappoly.csv" was extracted from "TableS2_dose.csv", and pedfile "potato_pop?_ped.csv" was extracted from "TableS3_ped.csv".
   * "step1_run_mappoly.R" perform haplotype reconstruction using MAPpoly for each sub-population and each chromosome.

 ## Compare with MAPpoly and TetraOrigin for simulated F1 data